1968 Sutton London Borough Council election

 The 1968 Sutton Council election took place on 9 May 1968 to elect members of Sutton London Borough Council in London, England.
-The whole council was up for election and the Conservative party stayed in overall control of the council.
+The whole council was up for election and the Conservative Party stayed in overall control of the council.

 Background

 A total of 127 candidates, down from 157 in 1964 stood in the election for the 51 seats being contested across 25 wards.
-These included a full slate from the Conservative parties, while Labour stood 48 candidates, the Liberals stood 16 candidates, the Residents Association stood 10 candidates, and the Communist party stood 2 candidates.
+These included a full slate from the Conservative Party, while Labour stood 48 candidates, the Liberals stood 16 candidates, the Residents Association stood 10 candidates, and the Communist Party stood 2 candidates.
 There were 24 two-seat wards and 1 three-seat ward.